How to Reduce Financial Stress | 9 Actionable ways

 • Make adjustments if needed but avoid deviations without cause.
 Commit.

-Having a budget provides clarity and a feeling of control during difficult times.
+Having a budget provides clarity and a feeling of control during difficult times and with dealing with financial stress.
 But you must continually reference it and stick to it.
 If you have a partner, budget together.
 Hold each other accountable.
 You can make use of apps such as Monzo and Mint which automatically show you how much you are spending on each expense.

 Get Organised and Make a Debt Payoff Plan